dzcpy/transliteration/README.md

 ### 2.0.0

-* **CDN file path changes**
+* **CDN files path changed**
-* The entire module was refactored in Typescript, with a big performance improvement as well as a reduced package size.
+* The entire module has been` refactored in Typescript, with a big performance improvement as well as a reduced package size.
 * Better code quality.
 100% unit tested.
 * `bower` support was dropped.
 Please use CDN or together with a js bundler like `webpack` or `rollup`.
 * As according to RFC 3986, more characters(`/a-zA-Z0-9-_.~/`) are kept as result for `slugify`